syncfusion-content/javascript-docs/js/Gantt/Filtering.md

 ![](Filtering_images/Filtering_img1.png)

-## Filtering a specific column by public method
+## Filtering a specific column by method

-It is possible to filter columns dynamically by using the [`filterColumn`](/api/js/ejgantt#methods:filtercolumn) public method.
+It is possible to filter columns dynamically by using the [`filterColumn`](/api/js/ejgantt#methods:filtercolumn) method.
 The below code snippet explains the above behavior.

 {% highlight js %}